bhavyajeet/Startup_Incubator_database/README.md

 ##  Phase 3
 Phase 3 contains mapping of our database to relational model.
 After that, we have converted them to 1<sup>st</sup>,2<sup>nd</sup> and 3<sup>rd</sup> Normal Forms.

+##  Phase 4
+Phase 4 contains the program for the application and the sql files